kkdg/vue-storefront/docs/guide/general/architecture.md

 # Architecture

-_Vue Storefront_ has been built upon the idea of _microservice architecture_, that is including, but not limited to _agnostic design_, _declarative protocol_, _modular packages_, and basically all the good things you can think of when it comes to software development.
-(It's not the one shot perfect solution, but let's focus on good things first)
+_Vue Storefront_ has been built upon the idea of _microservice architecture_, that is including, but not limited to _agnostic design_, _declarative protocol_, _modular packages_, and basically all the good things you can think of when it comes to software development and its maintenance.

-We are going to talk about the underlying architecture of _Vue Storefront_ in this section including _Templates_, _API_, _Theme_, and other components with visual representation.
+We are going to talk about the underlying architecture of _Vue Storefront_ in this section explaining 4 layers of entities, and other components with visual representation.

 [[toc]]